 CROSS TRAIN WITH FLAIR

-If you have a specific sport you dedicate large amounts of time to, I highly recommend you cross train in another activity and consistently get massages.
-By cross training you take a break from the repetitive joint stress produced by your sport and challenge your neuro-muscular system to coordinate with different muscle activation patterns.
-If you’re a hard core runner, which is a sagittal plane (forwards/backwards) movement, try Zumba, Capoeira or Yoga.
+If you have a specific sport you dedicate large amounts of time to, I highly recommend you cross train in another activity.
+You should also consistently get massages.
+By cross-training, you take a break from the repetitive joint stress produced by your sport.
+You also challenge your neuro-muscular system to coordinate with different muscle activation patterns.
+If you’re a hardcore runner, which is a sagittal plane (forwards/backwards) movement, try Zumba, Capoeira or Yoga.
 Move sideways, move diagonally, invert, do cartwheels, Cha-Cha!
 The idea is to vary your movements.
 Challenge your body at all angles to keep it fluid, strong, and prepared for the unpredictable movements of life!

 MASSAGE IS NOT A LUXURY

-Massage therapy is an excellent way to decrease muscle tension by breaking up stuck muscle fibers, increasing circulation, therefore improving the flow and exchange of fluids and hydrating connective tissue.
+Massage therapy effectively decreases muscle tension.
+It breaks up stuck muscle fibers and increases circulation.
+This improvement enhances the flow and exchange of fluids and hydrates connective tissue.
 Muscles sometimes strangle themselves, in a sense.
-When tightness is chronic everything will be compromised – mobility, breath, mood, sleep, to name a few.
-Some massage work may be painful, especially if the muscle is harboring “trigger points” (taut bands of muscle fibers within the muscle), but should remain tolerable.
-Each treatment builds upon the next, and each subsequent treatment will feel more tolerable allowing for deeper work resulting in greater benefit.
+When tightness is chronic everything will be compromised – mobility, breath, mood, and sleep, to name a few.
+Some massage work may be painful.
+This is especially true if the muscle harbors “trigger points” (taut bands of muscle fibers within the muscle).
+However, the pain should remain tolerable.
+Each treatment builds upon the previous one.
+Each subsequent session will feel more tolerable.
+This allows for deeper work and results in greater benefit.

 Massage feels awesome!
-It’s therapeutic, it helps with getting better sleep, it’s invigorating and it strengthens the immune system.
-It benefits a slew of chronic conditions, doctors should prescribe it and health insurance should cover it as part of their preventive wellness plan.
+It’s therapeutic, improves sleep quality, invigorates, and strengthens the immune system.
+It benefits a slew of chronic conditions.
+Doctors should prescribe it.
+Health insurance should cover it as part of their preventive wellness plan.
 It’s not a luxury!

 Stand Tall, Breathe Deep-